automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 <img src="LW_S3_1.png" width="647" height="510">

 * The map will start with the **Get event details** object when it was triggered by the [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework).
 It will use the **event_id** send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook), using the **Lacework API Access Key** and  **Lacework Secret Key** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
 The Method **Get event details** will create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
-This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/events/GetEventDetails** of the configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework)instance.
+This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/events/GetEventDetails** of the configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) host instance.
 The return value of this API call is the complete Event Payload you can use within the Map.
-* The map will start with the **Get report details** object when the map was manually started by the user.
-It will start using the **Lacework API Access Key** and  **Lacework Secret Key** from the Kaholo vault that you configured the Lacework Plugin with to create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
-This token is used to query the Lacework API via the API call **/api/v1/external/compliance/aws/GetLatestComplianceReport** using the configured **configuration.aws_account_id** of the LaceworkConfig.
+* The map will start with the **Get report details** object when the map was manually started by a user of the map.
+It will start use  the **Lacework API Access Key** and  **Lacework Secret Key** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
+The Method **GetLatestAWSComplianceReportDetails** will create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
+This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/compliance/aws/GetLatestComplianceReport** of the configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) host instance that is using **configuration.aws_account_id** of the LaceworkConfig as a parameter.
 * The map will trigger the **Remediate via CLI** CommandLine object If you enabled the Auto Remediation via the CLI inside the LaceworkConfig of the map by using the **"dotheremediationviacli": "true"** setting.
 It will print out the name of the S3 buckets that will be remediated and uses the AWS CLI to remediate the S3 buckets.
 * The map will trigger the **Remediate via Object** Amazon-aws-s3 object if you enabled the Auto Remediation via the Object inside the LaceworkConfig of the map by using the **"dotheremediationviaobject": "true"** setting. it will remediate all S3 buckets by using the Method **apply canned ACL to Bucket** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
 * The map will send out a Slack message for each S3 bucket that will be remediated to the Webhook you configured for the **Remediated** Slack object.